-On a routine mission to the moon, Astropup finds the Moon Dog who hands him the Key to the Universe.
+On a routine mission to the moon, Astropup finds the Moon Dog who hands him the key to the Universe.
 Our hero’s first instinct is to share the key with his human masters.
 His commander, the Parrot Major, says that the secret is far too important and powerful to be given to such an untrustworthy species as people.
-The situation presents a dilema for Astropup.
+The situation presents a dilemma for Astropup.

-In this story we will here a slightly unusual version of Pandora’s Box.
+In this story we will hear a slightly unusual version of Pandora’s Box.

 This is Richard, and I am here to introduce the latest instalment in our canine space adventure, Astropup.
 If you have heard the earlier stories, you will know that Astropup tells them in his own words.
 So, if you will just hang on for a moment, let me adjust the microphone stand down to dog level.

 Thank you Richard.
 This story is about a moral dilemma.
 A moral dilemma is when an animal, or a bird, or a person… or perhaps even a fish… and I suppose we should not entirely dismiss insects and creepy crawlies… has to look deep into his or her soul and ask is it more right to do this – or is it more right to do that?
 This or that?
 Left or right?
 Up or down?
 Sometimes both ways are a bit wrong… and a bit right… so which way do you go?

 I had this moral dilemma while on a routine mission to the moon.
 As you know, by the standards of the Universe, it’s little more than a skip and a jump to the moon – a mere 240,000 miles.
 The humans gave me a special probe to take there.
 It was a gizmo that measured moisture, and temperature, and ultra-sonic thingies, and solar whatnots, and all sorts of clever stuff.
 Some smart-alec scientist made it in the shape of a bone to encourage me to bury it.
 My comrade the Parrot, who came along with me, thought that was very funny.